baoduy/hbd.astro-paper/src/content/blog/az-04-pulumi-private-aks-hub-vnet-development.md

 ### CloudPC Policy Group

-**Purpose**: To enable virtual desktops or cloud PCs to access internal resources for administrative or support purposes.
+Allows virtual desktops or cloud PCs to access internal resources for administrative or support purposes.

 ```typescript
 import { subnetSpaces } from "../../config";